-If you’re reluctant to pay the high prices charged by Kaplan, PASS Program and other major USMLE prep providers, Achievable may be your answer.
-This relatively new USMLE prep course has skyrocketed up our list of best USMLE prep courses list for a few simple reasons: value, killer tech, and an awesome digital textbook.
+If you’re reluctant to pay the high prices charged by Kaplan, PASS Program, and other major USMLE prep providers, like Med School Bootcamp, Achievable may be your answer.
+This new-ish USMLE prep course has skyrocketed up our list of best USMLE prep courses list for a few simple reasons: value, killer tech, studying efficiency, and an awesome digital textbook.

 This course was designed for med school students getting ready to take Step 1 who just don’t feel like they need to be clobbered with a million live class hours and video lessons.
 In short, if you’re a motivated self-studier on a tight budget, our team is a huge fan of the USMLE Step 1 course from Achievable.

-Awesome Tech and Interface
+Awesome Tech & Interface

 As mentioned, one of the biggest selling points of the Achievable course and why our team gives this prep option such high marks, is their dedication to learning efficiency and optimization.
 As you work through the digital text and take review quizzes following each module, Achievable’s algorithm works in the background to identify your key weaknesses and strengths.

 Long story short, it’s a classic learning method that we frankly think not enough prep companies utilize.
 So it’s surprising that the one company that does in this space is the value course.
 In any event, this smart tech is also combined with a gorgeous digital platform that is visually appealing and easy to use.

 Highlight: Bite-Sized Lessons

 But do not think for a second that just because Lecturio carries a low price tag that they are some sort of discount prep option – not even close.
-Despite its affordability, Lecturio somehow manages to offer a very solid USMLE prep package.
+Despite its affordability, Lecturio still somehow manages to offer a very solid USMLE prep package.

-This is a LOT of prep for a little price.
+This is a lot of prep for a little price.
 And the quality is shockingly good.
 As discussed in more detail below, we loved their short and engaging video lessons, as well as their practice questions and accompanying explanations.

 Bang for Your Buck

 The Premium 1-Year Plan runs right around $300, the Premium 2-Year Plan a bit under $500, and even their crazy-long Premium 4-Year Plan costs just over $700.
 You may have found yourself reading those numbers twice.
-As I said – value.
+Like I said, value.

 Great On Demand Video Lessons

 Despite the extremely affordable price point, Lecturio offers hundreds of excellent on demand video lessons.
 These video lectures are the real substantive highlight of this course.

 And the camera will frequently jump to a digital whiteboard to demonstrate the most critical of points that need visualization.
 In other words, the production value of these videos is through the roof – which is really surprising given the budget nature of their pricing structure.

 For experiential learners who love to learn by doing, there is often no better means of studying than just hammering tons and tons of practice questions.
 Generally, these types of students can’t stand lectures or reading assignments and just want jump in, do it, and learn from their mistakes as they go.